babekizulu/alexandriiia/README.md

 * Store spreadsheet dataset on a vector db
 * Do some machine learning magic with the dataset
 * Share the dataset on Kaggle
-* Store the 3D models of the town and props on Amazon S3
 * Build front-end UI of the app with Rust Dioxus
 * Build backend of the app with Rust
 * Use WebGPU and Rust to load 3D models from Amazon S3